 - If you don’t like mushrooms you can omit them

-- After the pork chops are cooked it is easy to make a creamy broth out of the juices left in the pot, on saute mode
+- It is easy to make a creamy broth out of the juices left in the pot, on saute mode

 This recipe incorporates a simple yet creamy sauce to cook them in so not only do they come out tender because they’re cooked under pressure but the sauce gives it an added yumminess. 😉

 - we used bone in pork chops, thin pork chops to 1 inch thick med. size are best

 - boneless pork chops may take a minute less cook time on high pressure

 - Cornstarch – to thicken the sauce